christides11/hack-and-slash-framework/README.md

 **Hack and Slash Framework** (or HnSF) is a Unity framework designed for making hack and slash games.

 ## Current Status: Pre-Alpha
-HnSF iis not stable currently, so expect things to change and break.
+HnSF is not stable currently, so expect things to change and break.
 The current roadmap can be viewed [here](https://trello.com/b/Zr16X01b/hnsf).

 ## Getting Started